anchore/anchore-engine/docs/content/docs/grype/_index.md

       ...
       environment:
       ...
-      - ANCHORE_VULNERABILITIES_PROVIDER=grype
+      - ANCHORE_VULNERABILITIES_PROVIDER=legacy
 ```

 3. Redeploy the services.

 #### Running with helm
-1. Install or update to Anchore Engine 0.10.0.
+1. Install or update to Anchore Engine 1.0.0.
 2. Update the following value in your `values.yaml` configuration file.
 See
    [the chart README](https://github.com/anchore/anchore-charts/tree/master/stable/anchore-engine#installing-the-anchore-engine-helm-chart)
    for more details on configuring this file: